 Portuguese Leonardo Jardim has been at the helm since 2014, managing Monaco to respectable finishes in both France and Europe without any real flair or excitement until this year.
 His managerial record isn’t necessarily spectacular either, managing in Portugal and Greece with his time at Sporting being most notable.

 Perhaps it is just proof that talented managers need a few seasons to build their squad and develop team strategy, or maybe that he has had a fire lit underneath him which has inspired some brave managerial choices.
-It seems that Jardim’s free-flowing attacking style and player nurturing abilities have turned the heads of Europe’s elite, with at the end of the season popping up in the papers.
+It seems that Jardim’s free-flowing attacking style and player nurturing abilities have turned the heads of Europe’s elite, with links to the Juventus and Arsenal jobs at the end of the season popping up in the papers.

 Looking at the squad, it is clear that the manager has done a lot to get the most out of his less experienced players and has looked to his veterans for consistency and inspiration.
 Radamel Falcao, who returned to Monaco after some frankly miserable years in the Premier League, is finally showing his true class, scoring some incredible goals at the Stade Louis II and demolishing weaker defences to set up others.